Today, we’ll be discussing all things around marketing funnel automation.

 So, let’s go over how email works with Expandi V2 first before discussing the marketplace templates.

-To get started with your email integration, you need to click on profile settings from your dashboard.
+To get started with your email integration, you need to click on profile settings in the left-side menu.

 There, you’ll find all the updated settings you can manage.